Yahoo's Mayer shines spotlight on video

 Online video commands higher ad rates than other types of Web content and has become a fiercely competitive arena as it is increasingly viewed as a bulwark against the steady decline in prices for online display ads.

-On Thursday, Instagram, the mobile photo-sharing app owned by Facebook Inc, introduced a new feature that allows users to create 15-second videos.
+On Thursday, Instagram, the mobile photo-sharing app owned by Facebook Inc (FB.O), introduced a new feature that allows users to create 15-second videos.
 Facebook itself is reported to be readying an online video ad format.
-Google Inc's YouTube, the world's No.1 online video destination, is expected to generate $5 billion in revenue this year, according to RBC Capital Markets.
+Google Inc's (GOOG.O) YouTube, the world's No.1 online video destination, is expected to generate $5 billion in revenue this year, according to RBC Capital Markets.

 Mayer took the top job at Yahoo after a tumultuous period in which the company had churned through several CEOs and many of its top executives and engineers jumped ship.